Now inviting all designers, artists, photographers, marketers to our Artist + Designer plan (4TB)

 Audience: B2B design targets professional and corporate clients, focusing on the needs and decision-making processes of businesses, while B2C design is aimed at individual consumers, often appealing to emotions and personal benefits.

 Messaging and content: B2B design often involves conveying complex information and focuses on the functionality and value of a product or service for a business.
+By contrast, B2C design highlights the benefits and lifestyle appeal of products, emphasizing personal enjoyment and satisfaction.

 Design style: B2B design is usually more straightforward and professional, using a more conservative color palette and layout.